 When selecting a crystal, try to select a crystal that was specified for "Parallel Resonance" operation.
-The "single logic inverter" oscillator circuit operates with the crystal in parallel resonance.
-A sample circuit is shown for a "10 MHz series resonance" crystal.
-As noted in on the previous page, the oscillator actually has the crystal operating in the "parallel resonance" mode.
-However, series resonance occurs at frequency that is slightly lower than the "parallel resonance" frequency.
-The extra 47 pfd cap (connected directly across the crystal) is an attempt to deal with this issue.

-For my 10 MHz crystal, when the circuit was lacking the extra "47 pfd capacitor, the frequency was around 3 KHz too high.
+The "single logic inverter" oscillator circuits (two examples shown in Fig 6A) operate with the crystal in parallel resonance.
+A crystal that is specified for "parallel resonance" will be at its nameplate frequency when used in a circuit like that with the 8 MHz crystal.
+However, if the crystal is specified for series resonance, then its parallel-resonant mode will tend to be at a higher frequency than the "nameplate," which then requires some additional capacitance directly across the crystal (as shown in the "10 MHz" circuit).
+For my "10 MHz in series resonance" crystal, when the circuit was lacking the extra "47 pfd capacitor, the frequency was around 3 KHz too high.
 With that "47 pfd" cap added, the frequency was around 1.5 KHz too high.